-It’s that time of year when companies that couldn’t switch payroll providers at the beginning of the year start thinking again about making a change.
-Payroll is a complex process and there can be a lot of questions and challenges when you’re looking to convert to a new payroll provider mid-year.
+It’s that time of year when companies who couldn’t switch payroll providers at the end of the year start thinking about making a change.
+Payroll is a complex process and there can be many questions and challenges when you’re looking to convert to a new payroll provider mid-year.
 According to the 2017 NGA Payroll Complexity Index, payroll complexity is impacted by key factors such as managing payroll and employee data, security, and control in an ever more complex tax and legal landscape.

 Chances are, at least one of these factors impact your payroll processing and cause you to wonder if a mid-year payroll conversion is the right move.
 At APS, we have handled many successful mid-year payroll conversions, so we put together a list of the four most common challenges and what you can do to tackle them.

 Challenge #1: Data Errors

 You always want to make sure you give your new payroll provider a complete payroll history with any changes that occurred during their time with the previous provider.
 Consider this example: An employee moves from one state in which they weren’t paying state taxes to one they now are.
 Your payroll provider needs these details, especially if they’re also handling your payroll tax filings and payments.
 Giving your new provider a payroll summary report is the best way to provide a complete picture of your payroll history.
 If the history isn’t readily available in your previous provider’s system, you can request one from the provider directly.

 Once your new provider has received your complete payroll and tax history, they should perform a payroll assessment.
 This includes the following: